koslab/platocdp.templer/README.rst

 Feel free to fork and modify/add functionalities and submit improvements for this package.
 It is using inigo.* namespace primarily because the template layout is following our internal best practices, of which might not be the same as upstream Plone practices.
+However, we believe that some of these should be pushed upstream if the community want it.